San Joaquin College of Law logo

 Key Highlights

-• Relocated in 1996 to the historic original Clovis High School building, built in 1920.
+• Relocated to the historic 1920 Clovis High School building in 1996.

-• The 1996 renovation included a new courtroom and an enlarged library, enhancing practical legal training resources.
+• The 1996 renovation included the addition of a new courtroom, lecture hall, and enlarged library.

-• Committed to maintaining the historic character of its campus while offering modern educational facilities.
+• Committed to preserving historic character while expanding facilities for modern legal education.

 Timeline